PLASLaboratory/solc_plus/README.md

     f();
     ...

+We assume the new keyword generates SETNONFALLBACK instruction for the EVM byte code (for 0x25 for the binary code,) which is again a newly introduced instruction.
-For details, please contact me.
+For details, please contact us.